Master of Furies

 For centuries, the five greatest kingdoms of North and South Tembria, twin continents on the world of Garn, have coexisted in peace.
 But the balance of power is destroyed when four of the kingdoms violate an ancient covenant and betray the fifth: Ithrace, the Kingdom of Flames, ruled by Steveren Langene, known as "the Firemane" for his brilliant red hair.
 As war engulfs the world, Ithrace is destroyed and the Greater Realms of Tembria are thrust into a dangerous struggle for supremacy.

-The Firemane Saga consists of three books.
+The Firemane Saga consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.